boxt/rps/README.md

 # Rock, Paper, Scissors Challenge

-We would like you to implement a simple game of rock, paper, scissors against a computer that select's opposing gestures at random.
+We would like you to implement a simple game of rock, paper, scissors against a computer that selects opposing gestures at random.
 The user needs to be informed of the result of that game and then able to reset the game to play again.

-*This game should play out entirely on the frontend - no need to had any sort of backend or external API.*
+*This game should play out entirely on the frontend - no need to add any sort of backend or external API.*

-*Please include tests for your code and a brief description of how you would continue you develop this application if you had more time to spend on it.*
+*Please include tests for your code and a brief description of how you would continue to develop this application if you had more time to spend on it.*

 ## ⛰️ 🧻 ✂️